 University of London Housing Services (ULHS)

 We have enlisted the services of the University of London Housing Services (ULHS) who run a private housing service for students in London.
-Both current students and those with an offer to study can access these services.
+Both current students and those holding an offer to study with us can freely access these services.

 Living in student accommodation can be expensive, and for those who have the option, living at home or with relatives or friends may offer a more affordable lifestyle.
 Around half of Pearson College London students choose to live in halls, and half decide to commute in from home.